Gender role: Biological factors

-Historically, gender roles have been largely attributed to biological differences in men and women.
+Historically, gender roles have been largely attributed to biological differences between men and women.
 Although research indicates that biology plays a role in gendered behavior, the extent of its effects on gender roles is less clear.

 One hypothesis attributes differences in gender roles to evolution.
 The sociobiological view argues that men's fitness is increased by being aggressive, allowing them to compete with other men for access to females, as well as by being sexually promiscuous and trying to father as many children as possible.
-Women are benefited by bonding with infants and caring for children.
+Women benefit from bonding with infants and caring for children.
 Sociobiologists argue that these roles are evolutionary and led to the establishment of traditional gender roles, with women in the domestic sphere and men dominant in every other area.
 However, this view pre-assumes a view of nature that is contradicted by the fact that women engage in hunting in 79% of modern hunter-gatherer societies.
 However, an attempted verification of this study found "that multiple methodological failures all bias their results in the same direction...their analysis does not contradict the wide body of empirical evidence for gendered divisions of labor in foraging societies".

 Another hypothesis attributes differences in gender roles to prenatal exposure to hormones.
 Early research examining the effect of biology on gender roles by John Money and Anke Ehrhardt primarily focused on girls with congenital adrenal hyperplasia (CAH), resulting in higher-than-normal prenatal exposure to androgens.
 Their research found that girls with CAH exhibited tomboy-like behavior, were less interested in dolls, and were less likely to make-believe as parents.
-A number of methodological problems with the studies have been identified.
+Many methodological problems with the studies have been identified.
 A study on 1950s American teenage girls who had been exposed to androgenic steroids by their mothers in utero exhibited more traditionally masculine behavior, such as being more concerned about their future career than marriage, wearing pants, and not being interested in jewelry.